tdecker7/api-introduction/README.md

     - Hides some complexity (abstraction)
   * Sending/receiving data to/from different places & perhaps applications
     - Ex. buying something with a credit card
-  * Internal
-    * Internal
+- Internal APIs
   - Fetch
   - DOM/Document
-    * External
+- External
   - Places where data is held that we can request

 ## Resources